 Mayday Industries manufacturers a complete and balanced dog food specially packaged for use in an emergency.
 It boasts a five-year shelf life and vacuum-seal packaging.
 Ingredients include, among others, yellow corn, meat and bone meal, chicken byproducts, brewers rice and soybean meal.
 Each sealed pouch contains enough food to sustain an average-sized dog for one day.
 Not only are these food packs excellent for inclusion in 72-hour packs, bug-out bags or emergency kits, they're perfect for long-term storage as well.
 Mayday emergency dog food can be purchased in bulk.

-ER Dog Food is a name-brand food formulated for all canine life stages.
-It meets AAFCO nutrient profiles and one 8-ounce pouch provides all necessary vitamins and minerals for an average-sized dog for three days.
-Additional calories or extra servings may be necessary to help your pooch maintain a healthy weight.
+ER Pet Food is a name-brand food formulated for all dogs' and cats' life stages.
+It meets AAFCO nutrient profiles and one 8-ounce pouch provides all necessary vitamins and minerals for average-sized pets for three days.
+Additional calories or extra servings may be necessary to help your pets maintain a healthy weight.
 ER emergency pet rations are hermetically vacuum sealed and shelf-stable for five years.
 Additionally, the packaging meets military specifications for a waterproof, vapor-proof, heat-stable material.
 According to QuakeKare customer support, top ingredients include corn, wheat, chicken meal, meat byproducts and animal fat.

 Dehydrated and Freeze-Dried Foods

-Dehydrated and freeze-dried foods such as Sojos, Honest Kitchen and NRG, make excellent emergency dog-food packs.
+Dehydrated and freeze-dried foods such as Sojos, Honest Kitchen and NRG, make excellent emergency food packs.
 Not only do many of these foods contain all-natural ingredients, most are pretty high-calorie.
 Some of the NRG formulas pack a whopping 600 calories or more per cup!
-For some dogs, that's an entire day's worth of food.
-Lots of dehydrated and freeze-dried dogs foods come in shelf-stable packaging and can be stored as-is.
+For some pets, that's an entire day's worth of food.
+Lots of dehydrated and freeze-dried foods come in shelf-stable packaging and can be stored as-is.
 If a container must be opened, it's best to re-seal the food for storage or inclusion in an emergency pack.
-Consider vacuum-packing daily dry portions, making the food and canning it for long-term storage or baking the food into "K9 meal bars" and vacuum-sealing the bars.
+Consider vacuum-packing daily dry portions, making the food and canning it for long-term storage or, for dogs, baking the food into "K9 meal bars" and vacuum-sealing the bars.

-Unfortunately, once opened, dry dog food isn't shelf stable and can go rancid in a matter of weeks.
+Unfortunately, once opened, dry food isn't shelf stable and can go rancid in a matter of weeks.
 Even food that's in unopened bags only has a shelf life of a few months.
-Including your dog's regular dry food in an emergency kit is only feasible if you rotate the food on a regular basis so fresh food is continually being placed in the kit or in storage and your dog is eating the older food.
+Including your pet's regular dry food in an emergency kit is only feasible if you rotate the food on a regular basis so fresh food is continually being placed in the kit or in storage and your pet is eating the older food.

 Mayday Industries: Pet Survival